 My name is Andrew and I am here to help you with your studies.
 I earned my B.S. in Biology from Western Washington University, and my Ph.D. in Biology from Virginia Tech.
-I currently work as a post-doctoral researcher at the University of California, Davis.
+I worked as a post-doctoral researcher at the University of California, Davis and now I am a computational biologist at Firmenich.

 During my Ph.D., I served as the instructor of record for three years for a majors biology lecture course (BIOL 1105, ~250 students).
 This included weekly office hours where I would work with students to help them better understand the course material.
 This experience has prepared me well for helping students online, or in person, and I am really happy to be putting those skills to use here.